alex-way/universal-changesets/README.md

 - [ ] Add support for auto-committing changesets (via `--autocommit` flag for `changeset add`)
 - [ ] Add support for tagging releases in git (via `--tag` flag for `changeset add`)
 - [ ] Add support for an additional number in the version (e.g. `1.2.3.4`).
 This is for projects which are an add-on to existing projects.
-- [ ] Side-car repo for bot to manage releases via a pull request
+- [ ] Side-car repo for bot to manage releases via a pull request, and to detect when a changeset is missing in a PR, or when a changeset is included to detail the version that it will bump to.
+- [ ] Reduce the FS permissions to just the versioned file within the configuration
+- [ ] Blog write-up for how I built it and how it works

 ## Plugins